-The county maintains a classification plan, which assigns each class of positions to pay grade based on the principle of equity among positions requiring similar knowledge, skills and abilities and having similar levels of responsibility.
+The county maintains a classification plan for non-grant employees, whose implementation applies to Elected Officials and Department Heads (unless stipulated by statute), and assigns each class of positions to a pay grade based on the principle of equity among positions requiring similar knowledge, skills and abilities and having similar levels of responsibility.
 Classification of jobs is done for the position and not for the person currently filling or being considered for a job.
 For purposes of classification/pay administration, the definitions are as follows: